MIDorAI/Machine-learning-based-forecasting-of-acute-ischemic-stroke-admissions-using-weather-data/README.md

 # Machine learning-based forecasting of acute ischemic stroke admissions using weather data

-This is a companion repository to the project published as a preprint on medRxiv:
+This is a preliminary companion repository to the project published as a preprint on medRxiv:

 https://www.medrxiv.org/content/10.1101/2024.07.03.24309252v1